renskiy/fabricio/examples/service/swarm/README.md

 # Fabricio: Docker Swarm

-This example shows how to deploy Docker Swarm configuration consisting of a single service based on [official Nginx image](https://hub.docker.com/_/nginx/).
+This example shows how to deploy Docker swarm mode configuration consisting of a single service based on [official Nginx image](https://hub.docker.com/_/nginx/).

 ## Requirements
 * Fabricio 0.3.17 or greater
 * [Vagrant](https://www.vagrantup.com)
 * One from the [list of Vagrant supported providers](https://www.vagrantup.com/docs/providers/) (this example was tested with [VirtualBox](https://www.virtualbox.org/))

+### Virtual Machines creation

+Run `vagrant up` and wait until VMs will be created.

 ## Files
 * __fabfile.py__, Fabricio configuration